 Anybody interested in starting a team to look at OVUC and the environment should contact us – and bring a friend to start a sub-team.

-Please contact us if you are interested in any of these projects or would like more information.
+Please contact the church if you are interested in any of these projects or would like more information.
 We will put you in touch with the team leader of the sub team.